MthezX/MicrogradCSharp/README.md

 | 1        | 0        | 1        |
 | 1        | 1        | 0        |

-The code for training and test such a neural network can be done in as few lines as:
+The code for training and test such a neural network can be coded in as few lines as:

 ```csharp
 MicroMath.Random.Seed(0);